 Field 3: 98408

-Choose the default category where you want to import the files.
+When Importing data in the Smart Records table, you have to choose the default category where you want to import the files.

 Note that you can move the records from one category to another one just by dragging & dropping them within the database Manager.

 Sometimes, the first row of a text export contains the name of the field.
 If you select this option, the first row won’t be imported as a data record and you will be able to create the necessary additional fields automatically.